Electrically assisted turbocharger: Garrett Motion

 In October 2019, Garrett Motion announced its first electric turbocharger for market passenger vehicles, with expected launch in 2021.
 The design adds an electric motor between the turbocharger's turbine wheel and compressor wheel.

-The 2023 Mercedes-AMG SL 43 convertible uses the Mercedes-Benz M139 engine, which features the integrated Garrett Motio EAT.
+The 2023 Mercedes-AMG SL 43 convertible uses the Mercedes-Benz M139 engine, which features the integrated Garrett Motion EAT.

 Volkswagen TDI

 The TDI line used by the Audi brand has seen 4.0 V8 TDI 310-320kW, used on the Audi SQ7 and more.
 It has 2 turbochargers and 1 electric supercharger.

 Volvo

-In 2010, Volvo started to experiment with electrically-assisted turbochargers.
+In 2010, Volvo started to experiment with electrically assisted turbochargers.
 The result was unveiled in 2014, a 450hp 2.0L High Performance Drive-E Powertrain Concept engine, which used a 48-volt electrical system for the electric booster.
 The engine has three turbos, with the electric "turbo" driving the exhaust turbines of the twin-turbo.
-Despite initial reports that the Volvo XC90 T6 would have an related improvement, only the 2016 Volvo XC90 T8 actually received a Twin Engine starter-generator-supercharger in addition to the mechanical twincharger arrangement.
+Despite initial reports that the Volvo XC90 T6 would have a related improvement, only the 2016 Volvo XC90 T8 actually received a Twin Engine starter-generator-supercharger in addition to the mechanical twincharger arrangement.

 In 2019, Volvo reiterated plans to replace the mechanical supercharger with an electric one.